-Date of death: findagrave and many online family trees give Samuel’s date of death as December 16, 1814.
-That is the date that Samuel signed his will, and the probability that he died the same day is slim to none.
-In fact, the actual probability is zero, because he appeared in the Lincoln County records in 1816.
+Date of death: findagrave.com and many online family trees give Samuel’s date of death as December 16, 1814.
+That is the date that Samuel signed his will, and the probability that he died that day is slim to none.
+In fact, the actual probability that he died that day is zero, because he appeared in the Lincoln County records in 1816.
 On July 26 of that year, he conveyed to his son James a tract on Stanleys Creek adjacent James’ brothers William and Alexander (and Thomas Rhyne, see my article about Samuel’s grandson Sam, son of Richard).
 That is the last entry I found for Samuel in the Lincoln records until his will was proved in 1826.
 The WPA cemetery survey says Samuel died in 1816.

 Where was Samuel born?

 Many Rankin researchers claim Samuel was born in New Castle County, Delaware.
 That is probably because many believed he was a son of Joseph Rankin of New Castle.
-Since that has been disproved by YDNA, there is no logic for placing Samuel’s birth where Joseph lived.
-In fact, I found no evidence of a Rankin named Samuel in New Castle County in the relevant time frame, although there are many records concerning Joseph’s proved sons (Thomas, Joseph Jr., John and William) and possible sons (Robert and James).
+Since that has been disproved by Y-DNA evidence, there is no logic for placing Samuel’s birth where Joseph lived.
+In fact, I found no evidence of a Rankin named Samuel in New Castle County in the relevant time frame, although there are many Rankin records that county.
 There seems to be no evidence for any place of birth for Samuel, or even any evidence that he was born in the colonies rather than on the other side of the Atlantic.
 The answer to the question posed is “I don’t know for sure, but I would bet on Ulster.”

 Where did Samuel and Eleanor marry, and who were her parents?

 The couple undoubtedly married in North Carolina, not Pennsylvania.
-That is contrary to the published view of Minnie Puett, who wrote a history of Gaston County.
+That is contrary to the view of Minnie Puett, who wrote a history of Gaston County.
 Eleanor’s family – her parents James (not David) and Ann and her brothers William, James, John, David and Robert – were in that part of Anson County that became Rowan by at least March 1752, when there was a Granville grant to James Alexander “of Anson Co., Gent.”
-Eleanor Alexander was the grantee in a Rowan County gift deed of livestock from her father James on January 12, 1753, when she was not quite thirteen.
+Eleanor Alexander was the grantee in an Anson County gift deed of livestock from her father James on January 12, 1753, when she was not quite thirteen.
 Before they came to North Carolina, the Alexander family was in Amelia County, Virginia.
-Here is an article about Eleanor’s family.

 When did Samuel come to North Carolina, and from where?

 It is possible that Samuel came to North Carolina from Pennsylvania, as many Rankin researchers think.
 So did many other Scots-Irish settlers of the Piedmont Plateau.
-If you had to guess, you would probably say that Samuel came to NC from either Pennsylvania, Maryland, Delaware, New Jersey, or Virginia.
+If you had to guess, you would probably say that Samuel came to NC from either Pennsylvania, Maryland, Delaware, or Virginia.
 The only evidence I have found for a man who might be the same man as Samuel Rankin prior to his arrival in NC is in Chester County, Pennsylvania.
-Some Samuel Rankin is listed as a freeman (i.e., age 21 or over and single) on the 1753 tax list for Sadsbury Township of Chester County.
+Some Samuel Rankin was listed as a freeman (i.e., age 21 or over and single) on the 1753 tax list for Sadsbury Township of Chester County.
 There are no other Rankins on that list, although there are a number of other Scots-Irish whose names will be familiar to Lincoln/Rowan County researchers.
 There were several Moores, Beatys and Campbells, as well as a McCleary, Erwin and Kerr.
-The Samuel Rankin taxed as a freeman in 1753 was born by 1732, which might be why some researchers have deduced that birth year for Eleanor’s husband Samuel.
+The Samuel Rankin taxed as a freeman in 1753 was born by at least 1732, which might be why some researchers claim that date for the birth year of Eleanor’s husband Samuel.

 Samuel’s wife was named Eleanor and she was born in 1740, not 1743

 … and that’s it for now.
-I’m not done with this family, though: there is more to come.
+I’m not done with this family, though.
+More to come.

 Family History Library Microfilm No. 0,882,938, item 2.

-There was no hurry to probate Samuel’s will because he left each of his surviving children $1, except for James, to whom he left the rest of his estate.
-With nobody anxious for their payout, there was no reason to rush to the courthouse.
+There was presumably no hurry to probate Samuel’s will because he left each of his surviving children $1, except for James, to whom he left the rest of his estate.
+With nobody anxious for a big payout, there was no reason to rush to the courthouse.

 J. Smith Futhey and Gilbert Cope, History of Chester County, Pennsylvania (Philadelphia: Louis H. Everts, 1881), reproduction facsimile by Chester County Historical Society (Mt.
 Vernon, IN: Windmill Publications, Inc. 1996).